Tony Rickardsson: World dominance

-He won the Elite League Riders' Championship, held at the Abbey Stadium on 11 October 1998.
+Rickardsson won the Elite League Riders' Championship, held at the Abbey Stadium on 11 October 1998.

 Despite being on or near the top of the tables in the new Speedway Grand Prix series, organised as six events where points were tallied at the end, Rickardsson failed to win a single individual Grand Prix event in the next three years, and only won a World Championship silver and a Swedish Championship in that time.
 However, from 1998 onwards, he was dominant.
 He won three of six events in 1998, including a home win in Linköping, and ended up beating fellow Swede Jimmy Nilsen by 12 points.
-Joining Hans Nielsen as the only 2 riders to have won world titles in both the single meeting and grand prix formats.
+Joining Hans Nielsen as the only two riders to have won world titles in both the single meeting and grand prix formats.
 This year, he also won the Elitserien with Valsarna of Hagfors, being the highest averaging rider that season, and he won the British Elite League with Ipswich, averaging the highest for them as well.
 1999 was an almost equally stunning season, although it started badly when he got disqualified in the first race at Prague, finishing eleventh.
 After three races, he was third, 24 points behind Tomasz Gollob, who looked to be cruising to victory.
 However, Gollob ran into trouble in the fourth race at Coventry, being forced to retire after the introductory stages and finishing eighth, meaning that Rickardsson caught up 15 points in one race.
 With one event left at Vojens, Gollob still led by four points, but in a quarter-final heat where Ryan Sullivan had been excluded and he only had to finish in the top two to qualify for the semi-final, Gollob finished third, and the pressure was off Rickardsson - who would now win if he finished in the top six.
 This recovery gave him Swedish sport's arguably greatest award, Svenska Dagbladet Gold Medal (lit.: The Achievement Medal), for the best achievement of the year.